Decair/WOTR_FxTweaks/README.md

 # FX Tweaks

-WOTR Mod which allows users to disable and to override ongoing effects (FX) of buffs and certain Mythic Classes.
+WOTR Mod which allows users to disable and to override ongoing effects (FX) of buffs, area effects and certain Mythic Classes.

 Designed to be minimalistic.
 Will not impact your save file and can be disabled or removed without side-effects.